dlodeprojuicer/ionic-vue-mobile-template-04/readme.md

 Hybrid mobile template built with ([latest](https://ionicframework.com/blog/announcing-the-new-ionic-vue-beta/)) vue-ionic and using capacitor for native builds - These templates are from app design inspiration pages on Instagram or Dribble.

-Template is inspitred by the new Capitec Bank app.
+Template is inspired by the new Capitec Bank app.
 Capitec is one of the largest banks in South Africa.
 It provides personal banking services through its 1000-plus branches across the country.
 For this template the focus is on the general look and feel.

 [Demo](https://ionic-vue-mobile-template-04.netlify.app)